Tim Tam Slice is a quick and easy chocolate biscuit slice! This no bake slice is effortless to make as a delicious and indulgent treat.

 - Do use the recommended small amount of olive oil with the chocolate for the top of the slice, to ensure that the chocolate won't crack when you cut the slice

 - Prior to cutting, remove slice from fridge and place on bench for 10 mins or more, this will make it easier to cut the slice

 - When cutting the slice, use a very sharp knife and score the chocolate layer several times to cut through this, then cut all the way through to the base of the slice

-If you love baking, you might like to check out the following recipes:
+If you love baking or getting your no bake on, you might like to check out the following recipes: